worldamazing/plan/docs/letter-comprehensive.md

-# A Comprehensive and Inspiring Letter to Detail the Global Institution
+# A Comprehensive Letter to Detail the Global Institution

 **Dear Global Citizens,**